-First, you should learn about the basics of software testing, what is software testing, its types and techniques, how to perform, etc. There are many resources available online that can teach you the basics of testing methods, tools, and techniques.
+First, you should learn about the basics of software testing, what is software testing, its functional and non-functional types and techniques, how to perform, etc. There are many resources available online that can teach you the basics of testing methods, tools, and techniques.
 This website is one of the great sources to learn about what is software testing and how to become a software testing engineer.

 Next, you should find a good software testing tutorial or course to help you learn more in-depth about the industry on YouTube, Linda, Udemy, etc. There are many reputable online and offline schools that offer software testing courses as well.

 Once you have learned the basics, it is important to start practicing your skills.
 You can do this by testing applications that you use every day, or by participating in online forums or communities where you can share your experiences and ask questions.

 In today’s highly competitive software industry, the best way to make a name for yourself and to get a good job is to start your career by joining a good software house as an internee.
 At this stage, you will be able to learn a lot about the industry and about different software development methodologies.
 You will also get to know about the latest tools and technologies being used in the industry.

 This is the best way to learn and improve your skills while also making money.
 As you gain experience, you can become more valuable to companies that need testing services.

 If you are having relevant qualifications in computer science it is a plus point to avail job as a quality assurance engineer in any reputed software house in your area or globally.
 If you are not having relevant qualifications still you have good chances to work as a software testing engineer on different platforms l like Upwork, Fiverr, Freelancer, etc.

 What are the differences between QC, QA, and QE in Software Testing